Equity, Diversity, and Inclusion

 Current EDI Activities

-• The English department continues to collaborate with Mixed Blood Theatre to bring diverse actors to English classrooms to perform course texts.
-The program received 2021-2022 funding through the Liberal Arts Engagement Hub of the College of Liberal Arts; the department's Donovan Fund has furthered support for the program.
+- The English department continues to collaborate with Mixed Blood Theatre to bring diverse actors to English classrooms to perform course texts.
+The program has received funding from a Faculty Driven grant from the Institute for Diversity, Equity, and Advocacy; through the Liberal Arts Engagement Hub of the College of Liberal Arts; and the department's Donovan Fund.
 In addition, Mixed Blood was honored with a CLA Civitas Community Partner Award for the collaboration.

 Recent EDI Activities

-• Graduate students, lecturers, and faculty collaborated with Senior Lecturer Eric Daigre to create The Syllabus and Early Weeks: Suggestions and Ideas for Building Equity, Diversity, and Inclusion (EDI) into Our CoursesA Rough Guide, which was distributed to all instructors before spring semester 2021 and continues to be available as a department teaching resource.
+- Graduate students, lecturers, and faculty collaborated with Senior Lecturer Eric Daigre to create The Syllabus and Early Weeks: Suggestions and Ideas for Building Equity, Diversity, and Inclusion (EDI) into Our Courses—A Rough Guide, which continues to be available as a department teaching resource.

 2019 EDI Report